MAgojam/forestploter/README.md

 <img src="man/figures/README-example-1.png" width="100%" height="40%" />

-## Editing plot
+## Editing the Plot

-Sometimes one may want to change the color or font face of some columns.
-Or one may want to insert text into certain rows.
-Or may want an underline to separate by group.
-The function `edit_plot`, `add_text`, `insert_text`, and `add_border` can achieve these.
-Below is how to do
+You may want to change the color or font of certain columns, insert text into specific rows, or add an underline to separate groups.
+The `edit_plot`, `add_text`, `insert_text`, and `add_border` functions are designed for these purposes.
+Here is how you can use them:
-this:

 ``` r
 # Edit text in row 3